 Overall this is the mask that I have made the most of and that gets used a lot in our house.
 That probably tells you all you need to know.
 Take a look now at Sweet Red Poppy.

+If you are looking for an anti-fog pattern then this is a great choice.
 This face mask involves a little more thought but to be honest the video tutorial is so easy to follow that it seems very straightforward.
 The big question is ‘Does it stop your glasses fogging up?’.
-Well, it is currently my favourite face mask and that is because my glasses have not been fogging up and because it is comfortable.
+Well, it is currently my favourite fitted face mask pattern for glasses and that is because my glasses have not been fogging up and because it is comfortable.

 The shape of the mask holds it away from your face slightly which makes breathing more comfortable.
 Overall it is easy to make if you follow the tutorial closely and it is undoubtedly easy to breathe with it on.